hmkcode/hmkcode.github.io/_posts/android/2017-12-19-android-creating-swipe-views-tabs.markdown

 	</a>

 	You can navigate between sibling screens using horizontal finger gesture.
-	This post shows you how to build swipe views and how to add tabs to action bar which will offer your users a familiar interface for horizontal navigation.
+	This post shows you how to build swipe views and how to add tabs to action bar offering users a familiar interfaces.

 </p>

 #### Objectives
 1. Building an app with horizontal navigation between sibling screens "fragments".
-2. Adding tabs to action bar for navigating between an identified sibling screens in your app.
+2. Adding tabs to action bar for navigating between and identifying sibling screens in your app.

 ### Environment, Tools &amp; Library
-_used in this post_

-- Windows 8
-- Android Studio 3.0.1
+- Android Studio 3.1.4
-- Nexus 5
-- Design Support Library _com.android.support:design:26.1.0_
+- Design Support Library `com.android.support:design:27.1.1`

 ## ( 1 ) Create new Android Project